Loke Wan Tho

-Early life
+Early life and education

-Loke was born on 14 June, 1915, in Kuala Lumpur, the ninth child of Loke Yew, an ethnic Chinese businessman of Cantonese descent, and his wife Loke Cheng Kim, who was of mixed Hokkien-Hakka ancestry.
+Loke was born on 14 June, 1915, in Kuala Lumpur, the ninth child of Loke Yew, an ethnic Chinese businessman of Cantonese descent, and his fourth wife Loke Cheng Kim, who was of mixed Hokkien-Hakka ancestry.

-When Loke was 2 years old, his wealthy father died.
-His early education took place in Kuala Lumpur at the Victoria Institution, a school established by the British for Chinese boys, of which his father was one of the founders.
+When Loke was 2 years old, Loke Yew died from malaria.
+Loke had his early education by a governess and then at age 12, studied at the Victoria Institution in Kuala Lumpur, a school established by the British for Chinese boys, of which his father was one of the founders.

-In 1929, because of his fragile health, Loke, along with his two younger sisters, was taken by his mother to Chillon College in Montreux, Switzerland.
-In 1932, Loke became the long jump champion of the Swiss County (Vaud).
+In 1929, because of his poor health, Loke, his mother moved the family to Montreux, Switzerland where Loke studied at Chillon College.
+Loke would become the captain of the school soccer team and then set the 1932 long-jump record in the Swiss county of Vaud.
+Loke was noticed by British Olympic sprinter, Harold Abrahams, who encouraged Loke to train professionally but Loke broke his ankle and ended a possible athletics career.

 Loke later attended King's College, Cambridge, where he obtained an honours degree in English Literature and History in 1936.
 Subsequently, for a short time, he studied at the London School of Economics before returning to Malaya shortly before the outbreak of the Second World War.

-World War II

-During World War II, in February 1942, Loke boarded the vessel Nora Moller, in order to leave Malaya before the Japanese army could arrive.
-The Nora Moller was sunk by a Japanese aircraft in the Strait of Bangka.
-He was rescued, but suffered from temporary blindness and severe burns.
-Later, he was hospitalised in Batavia and then evacuated to India.
+During World War II, in February 1942, Loke boarded the vessel Nora Moller, in order to leave Malaya to escape the war.
+While on board the Nora Moller in the Strait of Bangka, the ship was sunk by a Japanese aircraft.
+Lok was rescued, but suffered from temporary blindness and severe burns and evacuated to Batavia for treatment.
+Expecting the same fate for Indonesia, Loke left for India despite still recuperating from his injuries.